-Tick if not applicable If you are unsure about any aspect of the secondary transfer procedure please contact Lambeth School Admissions Team on 020 7926 9503, or email schooladmissions@ lambeth.gov.uk Secondary transfer key dates Date Actions - what you and your child need to do Summer/ Autumn 2021 Contact schools for prospectuses and details of open days/evenings.
+Tick if not applicable If you are unsure about any aspect of the secondary transfer procedure please contact Lambeth School Admissions Team on 020 7926 9503, or email schooladmissions@ lambeth.gov.uk Secondary transfer key dates eAdmissions Apply online and apply on time Date Actions - what you and your child need to do Summer/ Autumn 2023 Contact schools for prospectuses and details of open days/evenings.
 Decide which schools to apply for and begin the application process.
-1 Sep 2021 How to apply: 1 Applications can be made from 1 September online or using a paper Common Application Form (CAF) from your home borough and must be submitted by 31 October 2021.
+1 Sep 2023 How to apply: 1 Applications can be made from 1 September online or using a paper Common Application Form (CAF) from your home borough and must be submitted by 31 October 2023.
 To apply online visit Lambeth Council's website at lambeth.gov.uk/admissions A limited amount of paper CAFs will be made available for collection from Lambeth Customer Service Centre, Lambeth Civic Centre, 6 Brixton Hill, London, SW2 1EG.
-These forms should either be handed in to Lambeth Customer Service Centre (by appointment), or posted to Lambeth School Admissions Team, PO Box 734, Winchester, SO23 5DG with correct postage.
-If you are submitting a paper CAF by post then please do so by Friday 22 October 2021.
+These forms should either be handed in to Lambeth Customer Service Centre (by appointment), or posted to Lambeth School Admissions Team, PO Box 734, Winchester, SO23 5DG with correct postage. • If you are submitting a paper CAF by post then please do so by Friday 20 October 2023 .
 2 In addition to this, Supplementary Information Forms (SIFs) required by particular schools must be completed and returned to these schools by their published deadline(s).
 Please see schools' pages 8-9 for details of which Lambeth schools require SIFs.
-31 Oct 2021 Closing date for applications to all secondary schools participating in the co-ordinated admissions procedure.
-CAFs received after 31 October 2021 will be late and will not be processed until after 1 March 2022 when 'on time' applications have been processed.
-Autumn/ Winter 2021 Ensure that your child sits any admissions tests set by the school or another borough where required.
+31 Oct 2023 Closing date for applications to all secondary schools participating in the co-ordinated admissions procedure.
+CAFs received after 31 October 2023 will be late and will not be processed until after 1 March 2024 when 'on time' applications have been processed.
+Autumn/ Winter 2023 Ensure that your child sits any admissions tests set by the school or another borough where required.
 Dates for these will vary, so please check.
 Lambeth admissions test used by some schools is on 13 November.
-1 Mar 2022 National Offer Day.
-If you applied on time online and signed up to text messages you will receive an email and text message on the evening of 1 March 2022 informing you to log in to your admissions account and view the official outcome of the application.
-Only if you applied using a paper CAF an outcome notification letter will be posted out first class post on 1 March 2022.
-Outcomes for late (or second) applications will be sent within 20 school days, but no sooner than 22 March 2022.
-15 Mar 2022 Parents/carers must respond to an offer on this date either by accepting the place online for those who have applied online or by returning the reply form to Lambeth School Admissions Team if they have received a postal offer.
-29 Mar 2022 or 20 school days after notification for late applications If you wish to appeal against the decision not to offer your child a place at a Lambeth school, please check the details on each of the school's pages about this process.
+1 Mar 2024 National Offer Day.
+If you applied on time online and signed up to text messages you will receive an email and text message on the evening of 1 March 2024 informing you to log in to your admissions account and view the official outcome of the application.
+Only if you applied using a paper CAF an outcome notification letter will be posted out first class post on 1 March 2024.
+Outcomes for late (or second) applications will be sent within 20 school days, but no sooner than 22 March 2024.
+15 Mar 2024 Parents/carers must respond to an offer on this date either by accepting the place online for those who have applied online or by returning the reply form to Lambeth School Admissions Team if they have received a postal offer.
+15 Apr 2024 or 20 school days after notification for late applications If you wish to appeal against the decision not to offer your child a place at a Lambeth school, please check the details on each of the school's pages about this process.
 For schools in other boroughs, please check their information and timescales.
-Apr - Jul 2022 Appeals for schools are heard.
+May - Jul 2024 Appeals for schools are heard.